 When visiting Anmore Manor at Halloween expect to see professional-quality haunted attraction scenes.

 A lot of the horror scenes you’ll see at Anmore Manor are handmade.
 Some of the materials are commercially produced and items the creators have picked up on their travels to Halloween-related conventions in different places.
-The majority of what you’ll see however is made from scratch by the owners of the home!
+The majority of what you’ll see most years, however, is made from scratch by the owners of the home!

 When we visited the place one year we were particularly impressed with the psycho nurse and corpse scene.
 All the live actors actually were really good.
 It was a scary place!